Our Committment to Accessibility

 Access Services

-In planning our programs and events, we incorporate and inquire about accessibility needs.
+In planning our programs and events, we ask about accessibility needs and build accommodations into our plans and budgets.
 We want to create experiences that acknowledge and balance the needs of our communities.
 We strive to welcome many ways of participation, including:

 Grants + Programs

-- In our programs, like We the Many and Community Creativity Cohort, we embrace process over product, close listening and inquiring about access needs throughout the collaborative and programmatic process with our partners and in communities.
+• In our programs, like We the Many, we embrace process over product, close listening and inquiring about access needs throughout the collaborative and programmatic process with our partners and in communities.

 Visit our Get Support page for more information on opportunities and getting involved.